CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 # Lorenz 96 example

-#### Overview
+## Overview

-The Lorenz 96 (hereafter L96) example is a toy-problem for the application of the EnsembleKalmanPRocesses.jl optimization and approximate uncertainty quantification methodologies.
+The Lorenz 96 (hereafter L96) example is a toy-problem for the application of the EnsembleKalmanProcesses.jl optimization and approximate uncertainty quantification methodologies.
 The standard L96 equations are implemented with an additional forcing term with time dependence.

-#### Lorenz 96 equations
+## Lorenz 96 equations

 The standard single-scale L96 equations are implemented.
 The Lorenz 96 system \cite{lorenz1996predictability} is given by